 Information and communication

 We recognise that clarity and accuracy are primary in communicating during the current health crisis.
-Here is our latest communication to all our members.
+Here is our communication to all our members and here are our latest guidelines for re-opening our buildings, along with a template risk assessment.

 In addition to regularly checking government advice, The following Reform Judaism channels can help you to stay up-to-date with information, advice and conversations around best practice: